Welcome to filtsai.com! | Home | WAP | | Contact | Register | Login

 This recipe is based on Awesome Carrot Cake from AllRecipes.com.
 I really enjoyed that recipe, but I found it awefully greasy.
 I figured that with all those carrots, it had to be pretty healthy, but boy was I wrong.

-The original recipe had an aweful lot of oil so I replaced more than a cup of it with pineapple and I still find the cake to be plenty rich.
+The original recipe had a lot of oil so I removed more than a cup of it and replaced it with pineapple and the cake is still rich enough.
 I also cut out some of the sugar since the pineapple provides some.
-Lastly, I increased the amount of carrot a little so that you have a larger but healthier serving, but I was careful not to let it get overly carroty.
+Lastly, I increased the amount of carrot a little so that you have a larger but (slightly) healthier serving.

 Ingredients